Aatricks/Android-battery-optimization/README.md

 by launching the power-saving.bat and settings.bat files.

-### If you came this far, thanks a lot and starring this repository would be really helpful
+### ⭐ If you came this far, thanks a lot.
+Consider starring this repo to help others find it !

 > [!TIP]
 > If you decide to root, using magisk you should still be able to use your phone as before including banking and payments apps except for knox-reliant ones like samsung-pay.